LawleyFall2017/230-fall2017/weekly_materials/week9/js4-functions.md

 	return "Hello " + name + "!";
 }

-// 2B - here we store the returned value in a variable let greeting = formatGreeting("Mary");
+// 2B - takes the returned value from the function above and stores it in a variable let greeting = formatGreeting("Mary");
 greeting = greeting.toUpperCase();
 console.log(greeting); 	// HELLO MARY!